Posted: January 27, 2023

 Account.
-We collect, and associate with your account, information like your name, email address, phone number, payment info, physical address, and account activity.
+We collect, and associate with your account, information like your name, email address, phone number, payment info, and account activity.
 Some of our services let you access your accounts and your information with other service providers.

 Services.
 Our Services are designed to make it simple for you to store Your Stuff, collaborate with others, and work across multiple devices.
 To make that possible, we store, process, and transmit Your Stuff—like files, messages, comments, and photos—as well as information related to it.
 This related information can be things like your profile information that makes it easier to collaborate and share Your Stuff with others.
 Our Services provide you with different options for sharing Your Stuff.

 You may choose to give us access to your contacts to make it easy for you to do things like share and collaborate on Your Stuff, send messages, and invite others to use the Services.
 If you do, we’ll store those contacts on our servers for you to use.

 Usage.
 We collect information related to how you use the Services, including actions you take in your account (like sharing, editing, viewing, and moving files or folders).
 This helps us provide you with features like the “Events” page and version history.

 We also collect information from and about the devices you use to access the Services.
 This includes things like IP addresses, the type of browser and device you use, the web page you visited before coming to our sites, and identifiers associated with your devices.
 Your devices (depending on their settings) may also transmit location information to the Services.

 Cookies and other technologies.
 We use technologies like cookies and pixel tags to provide, improve, protect and promote our Services.
 For example, cookies help us with things like remembering your username for your next visit, understanding how you are interacting with our Services, and improving them based on that information.
 You can set your browser to not accept cookies, but this may limit your ability to use the Services.

 We may share information as discussed below, but we won’t sell it to advertisers or other third parties.